Principal - Lesley Welsh

 Key Stage 3 – Curriculum

 All year 7s take the Cognitive Ability Tests (CATS), which along with their Key Stage 2 data and information from primary school allows us to place students in the most appropriate groupings based on their needs.
-A nurture pathway, including Literacy and Numeracy lessons, is timetabled for those students who require additional support and exposure to key skills.

 Within the classroom, subject curriculums are differentiated to meet the needs of all our students: opportunities for extra support and stretch and challenge is present in our extended curriculum.